DevExpress-Examples/asp-net-core-dashboard-content-security-policy/README.md

 ## Example Overview

-In a page model (*DashboardModel.cs*), genereate the nonce value.
+In a page model (*DashboardModel.cs*), generate the nonce value.
 In this example, the [RandomNumberGenerator](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.randomnumbergenerator?view=net-6.0) class is used to generate cryptographically strong random values.

 ```cs
 using System.Security.Cryptography;